-What practical steps can we take to help kids develop better spatial abilities?
-A growing body of research suggests that children hone spatial skills through certain kinds of play.
+What other practical steps can we take to help kids develop spatial intelligence?
+A growing body of research suggests that children hone visuo-spatial ability through certain kinds of play.

 Read more about the benefits of construction toys, and click here for evidence-based activities and games that foster spatial intelligence in children.

 Borriello GA, Liben LS.
 2018.
 Encouraging Maternal Guidance of Preschoolers' Spatial Thinking During Block Play.
 Child Dev.
 89(4):1209-1222